Our Team

 Cuba

 Kia ora!
-My name is Cuba, and I am an anthropology graduate passionate about the webs of meaning that surround how people engage with mental health and with each other.
+My name is Cuba (she/her) and I am at Life Matters because the experiences I have had in my life have left me deeply interested in the meaning that surrounds how people engage with mental health and with each other.
 Holistic and community-based care is such a dynamic space and so needed in Aotearoa’s current mental health landscape.
-A firm advocate for the power of making and visual arts, I love the space for self-expression protected by the life experience whānau here at Te Whare Tūmanako, the Hope Centre.
+I love visual arts, writing, and making things, and the space for self-expression created by the life experience whānau here at Te Whare Tūmanako the Hope Centre.

 Rifa